 - The American curl cat was born of a genetic mutation in the litter, resulting in a cat whose ears curl back towards the center of the skull.
 American curl cats can have long or short hair, have silky, soft fur, and are affectionate, social, and lively.

 Cats have stolen people’s hearts everywhere for being independent, affectionate, playful, and adorable.
-Many can be found at local shelters and rescues.
+Many perfect feline companions can be found at local shelters and rescues for free or very small costs.

 But for some people, there’s one particular cat breed they’ve just got to have, with a certain personality and look.
 An expensive cat is a worthy investment for that special pedigree.